Superhuman strength: Applications

 The term appears in weight-lifting and 'protein formula' commercials without proof of their efficacy.

 Weight lifters and other athletes routinely perform feats that appear to be superhuman to others.
 For examples, in 2016 Blaine Sumner achieved the heaviest single bench press of 401.05 kg.
-At the same competition he squat-lifted 500 kg.
+At the same competition, Sumner squat-lifted 500 kg.
 In 2020, Hafþór Júlíus Björnsson of Iceland broke the world record for the heaviest deadlift at 501 kg.

 In fiction

 Many fictional works involve superhuman strength, rooted in religious texts or in scientific form.
 The depiction of superhuman strength dates as far back as the earliest recorded work of writing, with the Sumarian hero Gilgamesh.
 Early legends portray characters gaining their superhuman strength from the gods and exhibiting characteristics of both heroic humans and gods.

-More recently superhuman strength is employed by characters called superheroes in comic books, which dates back to the 1930s.
+More recently, superhuman strength is employed by characters called superheroes in comic books, which dates back to the 1930s.
 Characters such as Mr. Incredible, The Incredible Hulk, Superman, and Wonder Woman possess the strength to perform physical feats impossible for the human body.
 These characters and their powers draw from earlier myths.
 Wonder Woman ostensibly descended from the Amazons, a group of women possessing superhuman strength.
 In many of these fictional works, the dilemma and solution lies in the character's superhuman abilities.
 Having these powers alienates them from society but also aids them in their quest.
 Recurring adaptations of well-known characters are often employed, which continue to perpetuate the use of superhuman strength in fiction.